 Cat allergy is the most common animal allergy, affecting about one in five adults worldwide.
 Symptoms range from stuffy nose and itchy eyes, to hives, wheezing and asthma attacks.

 Immunotherapy, often called allergy shots, can be effective in taming reactions in many people.
 But immunotherapy requires several years of injections, which many people don’t want to do.

 The good news is that researchers are on the hunt for new treatments – and developing some promising new options.
-This article explores the novel therapies under study, including lab-created antibodies that help to halt allergic reactions in their tracks, and even a vaccine for kitty, designed to trim the amount of allergens that cats shed.
+This article, fully updated for 2023, explores the novel therapies under study.
+They include a biologic medication that enhances allergy shots, and even a vaccine for kitty, designed to trim the volume of allergens that cats shed.